bitfocus/companion-module-hoobs-api/HELP.md

 To configure this module you will need:

-1. The IP of your HOOBS instance
+1. The IP of your HOOBS instance.
-1. The TCP port of your HOOBS instance (usuall 80)
+1. The TCP port of your HOOBS instance (usually 80).
 1. A set of credentials (username and password) to access your HOOBS instance.